llenroc/intel-iot-examples-datastore/README.md

 ## How it works

-The Intel IoT Examples Datastore application provides a simple REST API that allows authorized callers to store either log data or incremental counter data.
+The Intel® IoT Examples Datastore application provides a simple REST API that allows authorized callers to store either log data or incremental counter data.

 It exposes two sets of routes, both using basic token authentication.